-Jack usually ignored everyday sounds, like the chirp of crickets or the neighbors’ TV or the roar of a jet plane overhead.
+Jack had gotten in the habit of ignoring everyday sounds, the way he might tune out the chirp of crickets or the neighbors’ TV or the roar of a jet plane overhead.

 But that day, Jack listened.